Vasileia-Apostolou/all_about_glam_blog/README.md

 2. [Flask](https://flask.palletsprojects.com/en/1.1.x/) is a micro web framework written in Python.

-3. [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) is a modern and designer-friendly templating language for Python.
-I used Jinja to simplify my HTML code, avoid repetition, and allow simpler linking of the back-end to the front-end.

 ### Database
 * [MongoDB](https://www.mongodb.com/) was used to store the database.
 The informatio displayed in the front-end app is pulled from the database store.